 Unlike Murni’s Warung, Warung Biah Biah only serves traditional Indonesian food.
 The different types of nasi goreng dishes were tempting, but I was starving after that wait so I went for this big boy – the nasi campur.

 Nasi campur is an Indonesian dish of white rice surrounded by any mix of sides like meats, vegetables, tempeh (fermented soybean), peanuts, egg, and krupuk (shrimp crackers).
 If you’re hungry and want a mini-buffet of different flavors and textures, then nasi campur is always a satisfying choice.

 It can be a bit confusing but you’ll find similar dishes within Indonesia and in other countries like Malaysia – things like nasi padang and nasi kandar.
 From what I understand, the variations pertain to where the dishes are from and what sides are used.
 The word nasi means “rice”.

 See what I mean about the line?
 This was pretty late too, at around 9PM if I remember correctly.
-Warung Biah Biah is popular so be prepared for a wait.
+When it comes to local Indonesian food, Warung Biah Biah serves some of the best food in Bali so be prepared for a wait.